phluid61/internet-drafts/file-scheme/draft.md

-    *   On an OpenVMS Files-11 system, append a slash "/" to the URI, and encode the device name as the first segment as per step 5, below, except that the dollars sign character "$" is not treated as a reserved character.
+    *   On an OpenVMS Files-11 system, append a slash "/" to the URI, and encode the device name as the first segment as per step 5, below, except that the dollars sign character "$" is not treated as a reserved character in this segment.

     *   On a UNIX-like system, append a slash "/" to the URI, to denote the root directory.